Vocalist, violinist, composer, copywriter, radio and TV host.

 Sarah currently hosts an English-language teaching show ‘Kiso Eigo for Adult Learners’ on NHK TV.
 She also hosts her weekly radio program Peace of Mind~Saturday mornings with Sarah Àlainn on Tokyo FM/FM Osaka.
 She was also invited to speak at TEDxUTokyo (TEDx event hosted by The University of Tokyo), where she spoke about ‘Meaningful Silences’.

-Sarah was chosen to sing the theme song Bring The Snow to the upcoming feature film Moomins At Christmas due to be released in 2017.
+Sarah was chosen to sing the theme song Bring The Snow to the upcoming feature film MOOMINS and the WINTER WONDERLAND due to be released in 2017.
 Her single Little Doll reached #1 on the iTunes Classical charts upon the day of its release.